spdx/spdx-examples/software/README.md

 - `content/src/`: contains the example's source code
 - `content/build/`: contains the example's built artifacts
-- `spdx/`: contains one or more SPDX documents (in tag-value or JSON format) for the sources and the build artifacts
+- `spdx2.2/`: contains one or more SPDX 2.2 documents (in tag-value or JSON format) for the sources and the build artifacts
+- `spdx3.0/`: contains one or more SPDX 3.0 documents for the sources and the build artifacts

 - `README.md`: more details about the particular example

 Each directory contains build metadata which is used to create the build artifacts.
 It assumes that the necessary tools (make, gcc, etc.) are present on your system, and doesn't do any autoconfiguration or the like.